South African Republic: British annexation

-The Boers defeated the British at Laing's Nek and Ingogo, and on 27 February 1881 at Majuba, where General Sir George Pomeroy Colley fell at the head of his troops.
+The Boers defeated the British at Laing's Nek and Ingogo, and on 27 February 1881, at Majuba, General Sir George Pomeroy Colley fell at the head of his troops.
 While the British would in other circumstances have sent more troops and defeated the rebels, Prime Minister William Gladstone chose to make peace.
-Drawing up of the detailed peace treaty (the Pretoria Convention) was left in the hands of a royal commission comprising Sir Hercules Robinson, General Sir Evelyn Wood and Justice John de Villiers of the Cape Colony.
+Drawing up of the detailed peace treaty—the Pretoria Convention—was left in the hands of a royal commission comprising Sir Hercules Robinson, General Sir Evelyn Wood and Justice John de Villiers of the Cape Colony.
 Britain now referred to the territory as the Transvaal State, but the Volksraad regarded the old South African Republic as having been restored.

 Independence

 The ZAR became fully independent on 27 February 1884, when the London Convention was signed.
 The country independently also entered into various agreements with other foreign countries after that date.
 On 3 November 1884 the country signed a postal convention with the government of the Cape Colony and later a similar convention with the Orange Free State.

 In November 1859, the independent Republics of Lijdenburg and Utrecht merged with the ZAR.
 On 9 May 1887, burghers from the territories of Stellaland and Goosen (sometimes referred to as "Goshen") were granted the ZAR franchise.
+The ZAR incorporated the former Nieuwe Republiek (Republic of Vryheid) on 20 July 1888.
 On 25 July 1895, the burghers that took part in the battle at Zoutpansberg were granted citizenship of the ZAR.